 Students will review feedback from the presentation script and revise accordingly to prepare a 10-minute group presentation.
 Presentations may be done either live in class or via video presentation.
 Presentations must include visualizations such as Powerpoint slides, posters, charts, graphs, animations, images, drawings, and other design elements.
-At minimum, the presentation should contain a 3-D nonfunctional proto-type of the toy that was designed and built by the group.
-Excellent presentations will contain additional design elements, visualizations, and audio elements that help in representing the benefits of the toy.
-Presentations will be evaluated based on breadth and depth of research, clarity of expression, creativity, originality, and practicality of the product.
+At minimum, for each famous person in the group there must be an image of the person, graphical representation of their HEXACO scores, and applied interpretations of at least 2 of their scores.
+Excellent presentations will contain additional design elements, visualizations, and audio elements that help in representing the notable person's personality.
+Students may consider portraying their famous or notable person in their presentation.
+However, please avoid cultural appropriation.
+Presentations will be evaluated based on breadth and depth of research, clarity of expression, creativity, logical analyses, and presentation of the results.
 Depending on the group contract, duties and roles of individual students may vary.
 Some students may choose to not present/talk orally, but may contribute to the visualizations, video editing, etc. depending on the group contract.